China ramps up commodity exports as domestic glut grows

 Last month, the government allowed for the first time independent refiners, known as teapots, and state-run Sinochem to export refined fuel products just months after issuing them permits for the first time to import crude oil.

-European and U.S. steelmakers have criticized China’s stricken steel industry for years for selling its unwanted rebar overseas as domestic demand wanes, although Beijing has denied it is deliberately dumping surplus output.
+European and U.S. steelmakers have criticised China’s stricken steel industry for years for selling its unwanted rebar overseas as domestic demand wanes, although Beijing has denied it is deliberately dumping surplus output.

 Concerns have also been raised about government rebates offered to steel makers who add alloy elements, allowing them to undercut competitors.